binahinnovation/haamannetwork/KNOWLEDGE_BASE.md

-# Haaman Network - Project Knowledge Base
+# ArabNetwork - Project Knowledge Base

 ## Project Overview

-**Haaman Network** is a comprehensive digital services and e-commerce platform built with React, TypeScript, and Supabase.
+**ArabNetwork** is a comprehensive digital services and e-commerce platform built with React, TypeScript, and Supabase.
 It serves as a VTU (Virtual Top-Up) platform enabling users to purchase airtime, data bundles, pay utility bills, and shop for electronics and gadgets.

 ### Tech Stack
 - **Frontend:** React 18 + TypeScript + Vite